I am delighted to welcome you to the website for St Kieran’s College, Kilkenny.

 Throughout it’s history the College was situated in a number of different locations throughout, but always at the heart of, the city.
 The foundation stone for the College’s current neo-gothic home was laid and blessed in 1836.
 Two years later the College found here a permanent home.
 Since then, to accommodate its ever growing work of education, many extensions have been added making the building of St Kieran’s College a fine blend of historical and modern styles.

 When St Kieran’s opened its door to students long thirsting for learning, its aims were simple: the education and formation of each student, both clerical and lay, to the highest standards, based on the values of the gospel.
+The College today remains a vibrant place of learning and formation.
+It is one of the largest secondary schools for boys (over 720 students) in the Diocese and country.

 It would be easy in a place steeped in such a proud history and great tradition to spend our time looking back.
 We could for example look to the fact that the seminary suspended its work here in 1994 or to the fact that the boarding school was closed to students in 2006 after 222 years.
 However, these are but dates of changes in the College’s every growing and developing history.
 St Kieran’s has through these, and other changes, always remained faithful to its mission and ethos.
 So many men who studied here on the seminary and lay side proudly carry that history and tradition with them in positions of leadership in every walk of life in our country and far beyond.
 Of this, and these men, we are immensely proud!